johnmartinsson/adaptive-change-point-detection/README.md

 # Produce figures and tables

-TODO: move relevant logic from notebook to a script which produces the tables and figures from default results folder
+    # produces all tables in the paper
+    python tables.py

+    # produces all figures in the paper
+    python figures.py

 # Generate the dataset